 Looking for a scare-your-pants-off experience?
 Horror fans will be delighted and terrified by the truly frightening Hotel of Horror.
 This award-winning haunted house is filled with monsters, spirits and sights that are the stuff of nightmares.

-The hotel features three attractions under the same roof – Hotel of Horror, Altered Nightmares and Theatre of the Damned.
+The hotel features three attractions under the same roof – Hotel of Horror, Altered Nightmares and Coffin Coach.
 Tickets can be purchased separately or combined.

 Old Jail Ghost Tours